Understanding Low Back Pain: Common Mistakes and Simple Fixes

 Bird dogs

-Mistake #3: Lifting With a Tilted Pelvis
+Mistake 3: Lifting With a Tilted Pelvis

 The Fix:

-Practice a neutral pelvis: Imagine your pelvis as a bowl of water.
-In neutral, the water doesn’t spill forward or backward.
+Practice maintaining a neutral pelvis.
+Imagine your pelvis as a bowl of water.
+In a neutral position, the water shouldn’t spill forward or backward.
+Pair this with 360° breathing for complete control.

-Mistake #4: Ignoring the Glutes
+Mistake 4: Ignoring the Glutes

 The Fix: